AI Screenr

 NannyAgencies — continuous application pipelines

-Reliability, Consistency & Audit Trail at Scale
+Consistency and Audit Trail at Scale

 At high volume, two things that are invisible at low volume become critical: consistency and audit trail.
-Running 500 interviews through one recruiter over a month guarantees drift — question depth changes by Tuesday afternoon, rubric interpretation shifts between candidates, notes get shorter as fatigue sets in.
-Running 500 interviews through voice AI guarantees the opposite: identical rubric, identical depth-of-probing logic, identical scoring format on every report.
-For EEO documentation and internal audits, the structured-evidence output (transcript quotes + evidence-quality labels + confidence values per dimension) is a better defensible-decision trail than manual screening can produce at any volume.
-Data retention is configurable per role; EU hosting is available for GDPR-sensitive pipelines; candidate consent is captured before any recording begins.
-SOC 2 Type II is on the product roadmap.
+Running 500 interviews through one recruiter over a month guarantees drift — question depth changes by Tuesday afternoon, interpretation of scoring criteria shifts between candidates, and notes get shorter as fatigue sets in.
+Running 500 interviews through voice AI gives the opposite result: the same scoring criteria, the same depth of follow-up questions, the same scoring format in every report.

 Related Reading